-In March, this ocean-side city in Florida becomes a magnet for hundreds of thousands of college-aged students looking to get their release from the college-life pressure.
-Spring Break in Panama City is so popular that it even has it’s own website dedicated to the “holiday”.
-For an entire month, Panama City becomes a city swarmed with spring breakers entering bikini contests, foam parties, and non-stop barhopping.
+In March, this ocean-side city in Florida becomes a magnet for hundreds of thousands of college-age students looking to get their release from the college-life pressure.
+Spring break in Panama City is so popular that it even has its own website dedicated to the “holiday.”
+For an entire month, Panama City becomes a city swarmed with spring breakers entering bikini contests, foam parties and non-stop barhopping.

-Most of the college action is on the East end of the city so as long as you stay West, you can avoid all the noise and action.
+Most of the college action is on the east end of the city so as long as you stay west, you can avoid all the noise and action.
 Stay and eat high-end … none of the college kids can afford it.
-And go shopping and hit places earlier, more than likely the young ones are still sleeping after their late night clubbing.
+And go shopping and hit places earlier.
+More than likely the young ones are still sleeping after their late night clubbing.

-Cancun is extremely busy during Spring Break and by 3pm, it is not uncommon to see the college kiddos walking around, drink in-hand, and having a great time.
+Cancun is extremely busy during spring break and by 3pm, it is not uncommon to see the college kiddos walking around, drink in-hand, having a great time.
 Kids can get away with a lot more outside of the United States, so Cancun becomes more about drinking than other places because it’s easier to get into the clubs.

 Fortunately, if you want to experience and teach your children about the Mexican culture, you can!
 Spring breakers and college kids are on a vacation from learning.
 They have no interest in understanding the local culture.
 And don’t forget about snorkeling on the Great Mesoamerican Reef.
 It’s breathtaking!

 Xcaret is a Disney-esque eco-archeological park theme park located in the middle of the Riviera Maya corridor in 12 acres of jungle and seashore.
-Think: your favorite theme park blended in with a jungle safari, an aquarium, a museum, a water park, and a Vegas-style show all in a paradise setting.
+Think: your favorite theme park blended in with a jungle safari, an aquarium, a museum, a water park and a Vegas-style show all in a paradise setting.
 Kids get to have fun and parents get to relax in a traditional sweat lodge or at the spa.

 South Padre Island, Texas

 School’s out for the week, and spring break is a great time for family bonding and relaxation.
-The last thing you want to do is take your kids to a spring break hot spot and be embarrassed by the antics of wild college kid taking a break from the books.
+The last thing you want to do is take your littles to a spring break hot spot and be embarrassed by the antics of wild college kids taking a break from the books.
 Sure, the kids-gone-wild scenario may never totally fade away from the spring break scene.
 But there are still plenty of great alternative destinations where the only wet T-shirts you see are those worn by the little tikes splashing around in a pool or water parks.